1234zou/MOKIT/README.md

-Note that although MOKIT aims to make the multi-reference calculations block-box, the users are still required to have practical experiences of quantum chemistry computations (e.g. familiar with routine calculations in Gaussian).
-You are encouraged to learn how to use Gaussian first if you are a fresh hand.
+Note that although MOKIT aims to make the multi-reference calculations block-box, the users are still required to have practical experiences of quantum chemistry computations (e.g. familiar with routine DFT calculations in Gaussian).
+You are encouraged to learn how to use Gaussian if you are a fresh hand.

-2020-09-25
+2020-12-03

 Installation
 ------------